tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 [Carlowitz et al. (2024).](https://www.researchgate.net/publication/382274551_User_evaluation_of_comfortable_deceleration_profiles_for_highly_automated_driving_Findings_from_a_test_track_study)
 This research study identified the average lower jerk used in comfortable driving settings, which is 0.53 m/s^3.
 This is then rounded to 0.60 m/s^3 represents the value used in upper jerk absolute minimum.

+     min_lower_jerk = self.car_config.jerk_limits[0] if (velocity < 6.700) else 0.90

-Our lower jerk minimum is used for speeds under 6.700 m/s (15mph/24kph), where a more responsive 0.9 m/s^3 is the minimum jerk for speeds above 8.333 m/s.
+As shown above, lower jerk minimum of 0.60 is used for speeds under 6.700 m/s (15mph/24kph), where a more responsive 0.9 m/s^3 is the minimum jerk for speeds above 8.333 m/s.

 **Why our minimum upper jerk is conditional**